Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Preliminaries

 \subsection{Key Ideas of Equation-based Sketch}

-We follow prior studies that uncover the linear compression nature of equation-based sketch framework~\citep{fu2020clustering,sheng2021pr,huang2021toward}.
-Typically, a sketching algorithm comprises an \textit{insertion} component that feeds the key-value input to a compact structure that approximates these key-value pairs with one or multiple hash-based buckets arrays, a \textit{recovery} component that inverses queried pairs from key-aggregations based on the same set of hash functions.
+We follow prior studies that uncover the linear compression nature of equation-based sketch framework~\cite{fu2020clustering,sheng2021pr,huang2021toward}.
+Before delving into details, we define a subclass of sketches of interest, termed \textit{linear sketch}: an insertion of a single key-value pair updates only a fixed set of underlying counters.
+Typically, the linear sketch comprises an \textit{insertion} component that feeds the key-value input to a compact structure that approximates these key-value pairs with one or multiple hash-based counters arrays, a \textit{recovery} component that inverses queried pairs from key-aggregations based on the same set of hash functions.
 Theorem~\hyperref[theorem1]{1} establishes the equivalence between the sketch with the linear system as follows:

 \textbf{Theorem 1.} \textit{The goal of frequency estimation based on a linear sketch is equivalent to solving linear equations from the given keys, hash functions, and counters.
 Let $x\in C^N$ denote the vector of the streaming key-frequency sequence and $y\in C^M$ denote sketch counters, the insertion process corresponds to $y=\boldsymbol{A}x$, while the result of recovery phase corresponds to}